+In 2018, she was invited as a Visiting Artist to Haystack Mountain School of Crafts to develop The Royal Tar, an original play inspired by a true story that has become legend up and down the Maritimes.
 In addition to adapting and directing original stage adaptations of Moby-Dick and The Waste Land, Kate has directed such plays as Sarah Kane’s Crave, Jordan Harrison's Marjorie Prime, and the first multi-lingual Korean-American presentation of The Vagina Monologues.

-She has performed in film and television as well as off-broadway and regionally for the past ten years.
-As a teaching artist she has brought poetry and devised theatre to students off the rural coast of Maine as well as Shakespeare into the inner-city schools of London and New York.
-Her work as a theatremaker has been noted by Creative Capital’s ON OUR RADAR and named one of their 2016 “Artists To Watch”.
+Kate is an Emerging Leader of NY Arts fellow and has been named one of Creative Capital’s “Artists To Watch”.
+She has performed in film and television as well as off-broadway and regionally for over a decade.
+As a teaching artist, she has brought poetry and devised theatre to students off the rural coast of Maine as well as Shakespeare into the inner-city schools of London and New York.
+Her work as a performer, director, and writer has been featured in The New York Times, VICE, and Recipes for Self-Love.

 She is a proud member of the Stage Directors & Choreographers Foundation Observership class and Actor's Equity Association.
-Kate has worked for such organizations as the Vineyard Theatre, McCarter Theatre Center, and Theatre Communications Group.
-Her work has been featured in The New York Times, VICE, and Recipes for Self-Love.
+Over the years, Kate has worked for such organizations as the Vineyard Theatre, McCarter Theatre Center, and Theatre Communications Group.
+She holds a BFA in Theatre Arts from Rutgers and spent a year-long residency at Shakespeare’s Globe in London under the direction of Mark Rylance.

 Before moving Down East, Kate served as Smack Mellon’s Art Ready Program Manager in Brooklyn, New York— a city she called ‘home’ for twelve years.
 She is currently the Director of Communications & Engagement for Opera House Arts on Deer Isle.